XiaoMi/mace/docs/development/contributing.md

 Changes to Python code should conform to [PEP8 Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).

-You can use [pycodestyle](ihttps://github.com/PyCQA/pycodestyle) check the style.
+You can use [pycodestyle](ihttps://github.com/PyCQA/pycodestyle) to check the style.

 C++ coding style
 ----------------